MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02a_Manage_Subscriptions_and_RBAC.md

 1. Search for and select **Management groups** to navigate to the **Management groups** blade.

 1. Review the messages at the top of the **Management groups** blade.
-If you are seeing the message stating **You are registered as a directory admin but do not have the necessary permissions to access the root management group**, perfom the following sequence of steps:
+If you are seeing the message stating **You are registered as a directory admin but do not have the necessary permissions to access the root management group**, perform the following sequence of steps:

     1. In the Azure portal, search for and select **Azure Active Directory**.

     1. On the blade displaying properties of your Azure Active Directory tenant, in the vertical menu on the left side, in the **Manage** section, select **Properties**.

-    1. On the **Properties** blade of your your Azure Active Directory tenant, in the **Access management for Azure resources** section, select **Yes** and then select **Save**.
+    1. On the **Properties** blade of your Azure Active Directory tenant, in the **Access management for Azure resources** section, select **Yes** and then select **Save**.

     1. Navigate back to the **Management groups** blade, and select **Refresh**.